Grant Opportunities

 YIP Grant Application Timeline

-August 12, 2024: Final two candidates will be chosen by senior board and grantees will be notified no later than August 19th, 5pm.
+August 2025: The senior board will choose the final two candidates, and grantees will be notified no later than August 30th, 5 p.m.

-September 9 – October 7: Students review grant applications and make site visits with final two candidates.
+September – October 2025: Students review grant applications and make site visits with the final two candidates.

-October 2024: YIP members deliberate and make final decision for grantmaking.
+October 2025: YIP members deliberate and make final decisions for grantmaking.

-October 24, 2024: YIP presents their decision to the Community Foundation’s Board of Directors for final approval.
+October 14, 2025: YIP presents its decision to the Community Foundation’s Board of Directors for final approval.

 Grant Amount: $10,000.00

-For more information or assistance in completing the grant application please contact us
+For more information or assistance in completing the grant application, please get in touch with us.

 Liz Rose: